An enriched category theory of language: from syntax to semantics: A metric space interpretation

 \section{A metric space interpretation}

 It is sometimes desirable to work in a category $\mathcal{M}$ that is a slight variant of the syntax category $\mathcal{L}$.
-First notice that like the unit interval, the set of nonnegative extended reals $[0,\infty]$ together with addition of real numbers is a commutative monoid with unit 0, where $a+\infty:=\infty$ and $\infty+a:=\infty $ for all $a$.
-If one further specifies a morphism from $a$ to $b$ whenever $b\leq a$, then $[0,\infty]$ is a symmetric monoidal preorder.
-In fact, the function $-\ln\colon [0,1]\to[0,\infty]$ defines an isomorphism of preorders and so $[0,\infty]$ is also monoidal closed as well as complete and cocomplete.
-The internal hom is given by \emph{truncated subtraction}, $[a,b]:=\max\{b-a,0\}$, and the limit of a finite set of elements is the \emph{maximum} of the elements, while the colimit is the \emph{minimum}.
+One can get from $\mathcal{L}$ to $\mathcal{M}$ by applying the negative logarithm to each hom object.
+First notice the set of nonnegative extended reals $[0,\infty]$ together with addition of real numbers is a commutative monoid with unit 0, where $a+\infty:=\infty$ and $\infty+a:=\infty $ for all $a$.
+If one further specifies a morphism from $a$ to $b$ whenever $b\leq a$, then $[0,\infty]$ is a commutative monoidal preorder.
+As a category $[0,\infty]$, like the unit interval, is also monoidal closed as well as complete and cocomplete: the internal hom is given by \emph{truncated subtraction}, $[a,b]:=\max\{b-a,0\}$, and the limit of any diagram is \emph{supremum} of the numbers in the diagram, while the colimit is given by the \emph{infimum}.
 In particular, the categorical product and coproduct are respectively given by $a\times b = \max\{a,b\}$ and $a\sqcup b = \min\{a,b\}$ for all $a$ and $b$ in $[0,\infty]$.
+The function $-\ln\colon [0,1]\to[0,\infty]$ defines an isomorphism of commutative monoidal preorders, the inverse of which $[0,\infty]\to [0,1]$ is the map $a\mapsto \exp(-a)$, and both maps are continuous and co-continuous isomorphisms of categories.